Characters: Warhammer 40000 Imperial Founders

 - Subverted with the Thunder Warriors, the forebears of the later Adeptus Astartes Legions and the very soldiers the Emperor created in order to aid him in his 'unification' of Earth, despite their genuine and often fanatical loyalty to him, the Emperor decided that their violent tendencies and short life-spans made them a liability to his later plans of galactic conquest.
 And thus had all of them slaughtered to a man, aside from a few survivors who have managed to work around the quick expiration date.

-- One theory holds that he was planning to do the same thing to the Primarchs...
+- One theory holds that he was planning to do the same thing to most of the Primarchs...

 - More or less played straight with the rest of the humanity.
 As long as they aren't corrupted by Chaos, that is...